Geometry in Active Learning for Binary and Multi-class Image Segmentation: Experiments

-In Fig.~\ref{fig:emresults}, we plot the performance of all the approaches in terms of the intersection over union (IoU)~\cite{Pascal-voc-2010} score, a commonly used measure for this kind of application, as a function of the annotation effort.
-The horizontal line at the top depicts the IoU scores obtained by using the {\it whole} training set, which comprises \num{276130} and \num{325880} supervoxels for the striatum and the hippocampus, respectively. \FU{} provides a boost over \RS{} and \CU{} yields a larger one.
-Any strategy can be combined with a batch-mode AL that is done by selecting a \num{2}D plane to be annotated.
+In Fig.~\ref{fig:emresults}, we plot the performance of all the approaches as a function of the annotation effort, where the performance is measured in terms of the intersection over union (IoU) score~\cite{Everingham10}, a commonly used measure for segmentation applications.
+The horizontal lines at the top depict the IoU scores obtained by using the {\it whole} training set, which comprises \num{276130} and \num{325880} supervoxels for the striatum and the hippocampus, respectively. \FU{} provides a boost over \RS{} and \CU{} yields a larger one.
+Any strategy can be combined with a batch-mode AL that means that a \num{2}D plane is selected to be annotated.
 For example, strategies \rpRS, \rPFU~and \rPCU~present to the user a randomly selected \num{2}D plane around the sample selected by \RS, \FU~and \CU.
-Addition of a plane boosts the performance of all corresponding strategies, but further improvement is obtained by introducing the batch-mode geometry query selection with an optimal plane search by Branch-and-Bound algorithm in strategies \PFU{} and \PCU{}.
-The final strategy \PCU{} outperforms all the rest of the strategies thanks to the synergy of geometry-inspired uncertainty criteria and the selection of a batch.
+Addition of a plane boosts the performance of all corresponding strategies, but further improvement is obtained by selecting an optimal plane by branch-and-bound algorithm in strategies \PFU{} and \PCU{}.
+The final strategy \PCU{} outperforms all the rest of the strategies thanks to the synergy of geometry-inspired uncertainty criteria and the intelligent selection of a batch.

-Recall that these numbers are averaged over many runs.
-In Table~\ref{tab:06-variance}, we give the corresponding variances.
-Note that both using the \combun{} and the batch-mode with optimal plane selection tend to reduce variances, thus making the process more predictable.
 Also note that the \num{100} samples we use are two orders of magnitude smaller than the total number of available samples.
 Nevertheless AL provides a segmentation of comparable quality.

+Somewhat surprisingly, in the hippocampus case, the classifier performance given only 100 training data points is {\it higher} that the one obtained by using {\it all} the training data.
+In fact, this phenomenon has been reported in the AL literature~\cite{Schohn00} and suggests that in some cases a well chosen subset of datapoints can produce better generalisation performance than the complete set.

+Recall that the performance scores are averaged over many runs.
+In Table~\ref{tab:06-variance}, we give the corresponding variances.
+Note that both using the geometric uncertainty and the selection of optimal plane tend to reduce variance, thus making the process more predictable.